qcjx96/qcjx96.github.io/_posts/2025-04-06-Liberation-Day.md

 \end{equation*}
 $$

-The Nash equilibrium result is actually the same for any number $ \alpha \in [0, 1) $ between zero and one.
+Actually, the Nash equilibrium is zero for any number $ \alpha \in [0, 1) $ between zero and one.
 But anyway, the goal is to guess as close to the target as possible:
 $$
 \begin{equation}
     x_i \simeq \alpha \bar x.